mrcotter/crypto-market/README.md

 # [Cryptocurrency Market](http://crypto.kris2d.info/)

 This is a simple web application of real-time cryptocurrency price tracker based on Angular 5.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

 ## Environment